-Guest histories are marketing analyses of guests' geographic and demographic information that also provide information about guest activities while staying at the hotel.
-This analysis is simplified by the use of a PMS.
+analysis is simplified by the use of a PMS.
 The guest history option of the checkout module assists the front office manager in preparing reports of such data for the director of marketing and sales.
-The particulars of guest histories can also be obtained from registration cards, if the hotel still uses them, the electronic folio and the data from the reservation system in the PMS, or the Internet.
+The particulars of guest histories can also be obtained from registration cards and the reservation system.